jakewilliami/curse-of-knowing/README.md

 # Summary

 This repository contains people and boxes.
+The main one is the `base-image` figure.
+This denotes which box your things are actually in.
 Each person has two positions (labelled "you" and "person), and each position has three different conditions (labelled "ignorant", "know-plaus", and "know-implaus").

 # Installation